 We haven't seen any concrete iPhone 8 release date rumors emerge but it's safe to assume that you're looking at a launch in and around September.
 We should see a number of iPhone 8 rumors emerge between now and then.

 According to the well-known analyst Ming-Chi Kuo, Apple will ditch the aluminum design its been using since 2012 and shift to a glass-back that was last used with the iPhone 4s.

 Others, like Japanese site Mac Otakara believe Apple will go with an "iPhone 7s" and "iPhone 7 Plus" with a similar design and a new red color option.
 We could see these rumors go back and forth as Apple continues its testing behind the scenes.

-Rumors also point to the use of a flexible OLED display, thinner or non-existent bezels, an A11 processor, and, if we're lucky, wireless charging.
+Rumors also point to the use of a flexible OLED display, new 3D Touch, thinner or non-existent bezels, an A11 processor, and, if we're lucky, wireless charging.
 Reports also claim it will feature improved water and dust resistance.
 The device will reportedly feature an IP68 rating for water resistance and dust.

 Redesign or not, this year's iPhone will almost certainly take its place amongst the years best.
 Its a device we have our eye on heading into the new year.